blackflux/object-rewrite/README.md

 - `target`: field that is created or overwritten
 - `requires`: See above
-- `fn`: return value is used for target
+- `fn`: return value is used for target.
+Relative to prefix

 ### Filter Plugin